 While there isn’t a cure for COPD or GERD, the symptoms can certainly be managed to make life with these conditions more manageable.
 If you suffer from COPD and GERD, follow the suggestions listed above to minimize the effects of symptoms.

 If you or a loved one suffers from a lung disease like COPD, the Lung Institute might be able to help.
-Contact a patient coordinator today at (800) 729-3065 to find out if you qualify for stem cell therapy.
+Contact a patient coordinator today at (800) 729-3065 to find out if you qualify for cellular therapy.

 - Breathing Exercises